gnikit/recode-perceptions/deep_cnn/README.md

 There exists many different types of [search algorithms](https://en.wikipedia.org/wiki/Hyperparameter_optimization) for finding the optimal hyperparameters, such as gridded search, random search and bayesian optimisation.
 We would like to add apriori the wisdom of the crowd.
 There has been a lot written about deep learning hyperparameters so we don't need to go in blind.
 To help you configure some intervals, consider the following questions

-1) How many epochs will ensure you have reached the global miniima?
+1) How many epochs will ensure you have reached the global minima?
 2) How much memory constraints do you have on model and batch size?
 3) What ratio of batch size to data samples/classes is considered a benchmark?
 4) What is a typical learning rate for similar image classification tasks?